TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 20/Proverbs 20.7.md

 ---

-A righteous man that walketh in his integrity, Blessed are his children after him.
+A righteous man walks in integrity.
+Blessed are his children after him.